Cost Update

 Labor

-Skilled trades and excavation
+Skilled waterproofing technicians and excavation crew

 Materials